 Thompson River Watershed Restoration Plan

 A Watershed Restoration Plan (WRP) is currently under development for the Thompson River Watershed.
-The plan is predicted to be completed by the end of 2017.
+The plan will be completed by the end of January 2018.
 Find out more about Watershed Restoration Plans here.

 Who is involved?